Nesthäkchen Flies From the Nest: Plot summary

-On the outward journey Annemarie misses a train in Würzburg and loses Ilse and Marlene but meets a young doctor, Rudolf Hartenstein, who likes her immediately.

-Finally arriving in Tübingen, Annemarie lives with Ilse and Marlene at the home of the couple Nepomuk and Veronika Kirchmäuser and their children Vronli and Kasper.
-The girls make friends with students Krabbe, Neumann and Egerling with whom they establish a "Swabian hiking covenant."
+On the journey Annemarie misses a train in Würzburg and loses Ilse and Marlene, but meets a young doctor, Rudolf Hartenstein, who likes her immediately.
+After arriving in Tübingen, Annemarie lives with Ilse and Marlene at the home of the couple Nepomuk and Veronika Kirchmäuser and their children Vronli and Kasper.
+The girls make friends with students Krabbe, Neumann, and Egerling, with whom they establish a "Swabian hiking covenant."
 Else Ury brings in here the Wandervogel movement, a motif popular at the beginning of the 20th century.

 At a party in the home of Professor Bergholz, Annemarie meets Rudolf Hartenstein again, as well as his sister Ola.

-In the course of time, Annemarie and Rudolf fall in love.
-Their declaration of love occurs in a dramatic incident: in a foggy cave, the Nebelhöhle, where Annemarie almost collapses into a deep abyss, Rudolf holds her fast and saves her at the last moment.
+Over time, Annemarie and Rudolf fall in love.
+Their declaration of love occurs in a foggy cave, the Nebelhöhle, where Annemarie almost collapses into a deep abyss.
+Rudolf holds her fast and saves her at the last moment.
 At the Ulmer Münster, he asks Annemarie to marry him, but she refuses because she has promised her father to be his assistant.

 In the summer semester Annemarie returns to Berlin to work in a clinic.
 Rudolf Hartenstein is also in Berlin and works as a doctor in the same hospital as Annemarie.
-He is Annemarie’s superior, and between the two there is tension.
+He is Annemarie’s superior, and threes tension between the two.
 When they meet during a storm in the Charlottenburg Palace Park, Rudolf renews his declaration of love, and this time Annemarie gives in.
 The two marry just as Annemarie's brother Hans marries Rudolf's sister Ola.